MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 ## Current Insider Preview build

-### Version 1.2019.808.0
+### Version 1.2019.919.0
-- Settings improvements
-    - Separated out the tool defaults from other settings
-    - Added the ability to import and export settings
-- Signing improvements
-    - You can now choose a default signing option for workflows
-- Updated the steps during packaging to improve the experience
+- Device Guard signing is now available
+	- This signing option requires an active Microsoft Azure Active Directory account configured for Store for Business.
+Set up instructions for Device Guard signing can be found [here](https://docs.microsoft.com/en-us/windows/msix/package/signing-package-device-guard-signing)
+- Ability to select multiple items to perform an action on is now available in the package editor

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).